 In addition to the grade averages, attendance and discipline are factored into the ranking score.
 Points are subtracted from the score for excessive unexcused absences, tardies/dismissals or excessive disciplinary infractions based upon the rubric below.
 For the purpose of this rubric, a disciplinary incident is defined by an event resulting in a write up with a consequence of a warning or detention.
 Attendance

-0-3 days/tardies/dismissals unexcused 4-6 days/tardies/dismissals unexcused 1 point deducted 1-9 days/tardies/dismissals unexcused 2 points deducted 2-9+ days/tardies/dismissals unexcused 5-points deducted 5-points deducted
+0-3 days/tardies/dismissals unexcused 4-6 days/tardies/dismissals unexcused 1 point deducted 7-9 days/tardies/dismissals unexcused 2 points deducted 9+ days/tardies/dismissals unexcused 5 points deducted